ohduran/ohduran.github.io/_collections/_books/2018-10-19-how-to-read-a-book.md

 >
 > -- __[How to Read a Book](https://www.amazon.com/gp/product/0671212095/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0671212095&linkCode=as2&tag=alvaroduran-20&linkId=f5d392d227d2234a4e08b81362c11e24)__

 Before the Internet, there were books.
 We shared information with each other by means of the printing word, ink and paper, from cover to cover.
-It’s likely that you, like me, were encouraged to read since you were very young.
+It’s possible that you, like me, were encouraged to read since you were very young.
 We aren’t alone: literacy across the globe has experienced a steady increase since the end of World War II.

 Alas, that isn’t enough.
 With the pervasive literacy also comes the competition; we are drawn to take away more from the books we read, from the information we are presented.
 However important that is, researches agree that we haven’t found ways to consistently drive our reading skills further from what we learnt when we were 7.
 In terms of reading and collecting information from what we read, we are still in playground.